Skip to main content

 Once updated, every new document and project that uses that Service Type will pull your data automatically.

-2. Select the Service Type you want to edit.
+2. Click Customize on the Service Type you want to edit.

 4. Save your changes.